codeequity/codeEquity/docs/raw-ceManual.md

 Jessie is creating a new issue in BookShareFE, called *Blast 1*.
 Jessie has filled out the issue details, including who is assigned to it, and has given the issue a PEQ label.
 As soon Jessie clicks `Submit new issue` in GitHub, GitHub sends `githubRouter` a slew of notifications.
-At some point during processing, the `ceJobs` queue looks like this:
+At some point during processing, the `ceJobs` queue looks like this (minus the payload for each notification):

 ```
 ceJobs, Depth 2 Max depth 11 Count: 236 Demotions: 1